mage-hq/magento-gift-cards/README.md

 # magento-gift-cards
-Magento 2 Gift Cards extension helps your customers to prepare the best gifts for their friends, relatives and colleagues on special occasions.
-Customers get free gift designs to email or print and mail.
+Magento 2 Gift Cards extension enables your customers to create the ultimate gifts for their friends, relatives and colleagues on any occasion.
+Customers can access various gift designs to email or print and deliver.

 Please go to https://magehq.com/gift-cards.html buy extension